Andrettin/Wyrmsun/readme.txt

 - Insects no longer show up in the minimap.
 - Added Adelobasileus (prehistoric mammal-like animal) (icon by Mrmo Tarius, modified from Jinn's rat icon).
 This creature appears only in custom maps.
 - Animals now seek shelter in stumps and holes at night (or day, if they are nocturnal).
+- Animals are now more apt at finding a breeding mate.
 - Increased the probability that birds and bats will have offspring.

 -----------------------------------------------------------------------